cosmos/ibc/spec/core/ics-002-client-semantics/README.md

 ###### Merklized state trees

-For clients of state machines with Merklized state trees, these functions can be implemented by calling `verifyMembership` or `verifyNonMembership`, using a verified Merkle root stored in the `ClientState`, to verify presence or absence of particular key/value pairs in state at particular heights in accordance with [ICS 23](../ics-023-vector-commitments).
+For clients of state machines with Merklized state trees, these functions can be implemented by calling the [ICS-23](../ics-023-vector-commitments/README.md) `verifyMembership` or `verifyNonMembership` methods, using a verified Merkle root stored in the `ClientState`, to verify presence or absence of particular key/value pairs in state at particular heights in accordance with [ICS 23](../ics-023-vector-commitments).

 ```typescript